top of page

 6. Error Codes

-Cause: Specific issues with the heat pump system can be identified by flashing lights on the indoor unit.
+• Cause: Specific issues are identified by flashing lights on the indoor unit.

-Solution: As each brand usually has different error codes, refer to your heat pump's user manual for troubleshooting or contact a technician.
+• Solution: Refer to your heat pump's user manual for a list of error codes or contact a technician.

 Heat Pump Preventive Maintenance